karrymeng-0921/SafeVisionBench/README.md

 ---

 ## Installation Guide
-The code base is based on the `diffusers package`.
+The code base is based on the `diffusers` package.
 To get started:
 ```bash
 git clone https://github.com/karrymeng-0921/SafeVisionBench.git
 cd SafeVisionBench